atikattar1104/UltraScriptR/README.md

 ```

-1) Generating script file for Wimdows Command Prompt CMD script, ending with '.cmd' file extension.
+1) Generating script file for Wimdows Command Prompt CMD script, ending with `.cmd` file extension.

-2) Adding the first line of script which user provided in main(), in generated file.
+2) Adding the first line of script which user provided in `main()`, in generated file.

 ```